Resident Evil: Afterlife (2010)

 About the film . . .

-- Resident Evil: Afterlife will be filmed in 3-D
+- Resident Evil: Afterlife will be shown in 3-D and IMAX

 - Plot summary: In a world ravaged by a virus infection, turning its victims into the Undead, Alice continues on her journey to find survivors and lead them to safety.
 Her deadly battle with the Umbrella Corporation reaches new heights, but Alice gets some unexpected help from an old friend.
 A new lead that promises a safe haven from the Undead leads them to Los Angeles, but when they arrive the city is overrun by thousands of Undead and Alice and her comrades are about to step into a deadly trap.